manifold-systems/manifold-sample-kotlin-app/readme.md

 # Sample Kotlin Application

+>Simply write GraphQL queries and use them *directly* and *type-safely* from Koltin, no code gen steps, no data classes,
+>no annotations.

 Demonstrates the use of [Manifold](https://github.com/manifold-systems/manifold) with Kotlin.
 In particular this application uses [manifold-graphql](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-graphql) to show how resource files can be packaged in a separate Java module for use with Kotlin.
 Use this application as a